Fort Lauderdale Pedestrian Accident Lawyers

 - Pain and suffering: You don’t deserve to experience the pain and suffering you have to bear after a pedestrian accident.
 The law allows accident survivors to pursue damages for pain and suffering to help account for their experiences.

-- Lost wages: If you lost wages because you missed work after your accident, a lawyer can help you pursue compensation for lost wages.
+- Lost wages: If you lost wages because you missed work after your accident, a pedestrian accident lawyer can help you pursue compensation for lost wages.

 - Diminished earning capacity: An attorney can also help you secure damages for diminished earning capacity if your accident permanently altered your ability to work and earn money.